Flangvik/Bobber/README.md

 [AzureHound](https://github.com/BloodHoundAD/AzureHound) is an BloodHound data collector for Microsoft Azure, from the great people over at [@SpecterOps](https://twitter.com/SpecterOps)

 ```
-#read and parse RoadTools auth file into an JSON object
+#Read and parse RoadTools auth file into a JSON object
 $roadToolsAuth = Get-Content .\firstname_lastname_example_com_roadtools_auth -raw | ConvertFrom-Json

 #Use the refresh token and tenantId in order to run AzureHound against the tenant